mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ```

 > ## '/api/rooms/housekeeping-status'
+> * Takes in a varying number of query parameters in the url... ranging from 0 to 10.
-> * Takes in no parameters and returns an array of room objects.
+> * It returns an array of room objects for all rooms meeting the criteria of the query parameters.
-> * Each of the room objects show detailed room status for all rooms marked as active.
+> * Each of the room objects show detailed room status information.
 ```
+// sample request url for the '/api/rooms/housekeeping-status' GET route const queryUrl = '/api/rooms/housekeeping-status?clean=1&occupied=0';

+// possible query parameters: inactive, clean, dirty, occupied, vacant, arrived, departed, stayover, dueout, notreserved
+// possible options for all parameters are 0 and 1

 // sample response from the '/api/rooms/housekeeping-status' GET route [
     {